 Renting your RV can make you some decent money on the side.
 But you have to look out for your interests too.
 Here are some tips to keep in mind:

-- Use trusted marketplaces that provide protection for this type of transaction.
+- Use trusted marketplaces that protect this type of transaction.

 - Make sure your vehicle’s insurance covers damage caused during the rental period.